cleesmith/storygrind/wiki-content/Home.md

 ## 💡 Why StoryGrind?

 > *"Personally it's my way of giving back for all of the great stories I've read.
-Everyone is a story and has stories in them, so this app can help us publish shiny ✨ new ones for all readers."* - Chris Smith, StoryGrind's creator
+Everyone is a story and has stories in them, so this app can help us publish shiny ✨ new ones for all readers."* - StoryGrind's creator

 StoryGrind exists because:
 - **Writing is hard enough** without ongoing subscriptions